|Tax Bracket (Single)||Marginal Tax Rate|

 |Download or print Kansas income tax forms|

 - The Kansas tax brackets on this page were last updated from the Kansas Department of Revenue in March, 2013.
 Please contact us if any of our Kansas tax data is incorrect or out of date.

-- Kansas tax return forms are available from the TaxFormFinder.org or the Kansas Department of Revenue.
+- Kansas tax return forms are available on the Kansas tax forms page or the Kansas Department of Revenue.

 - Before the official 2015 Kansas income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Kansas tax tables are released.